 Male mollies are typically more aggressive than female mollies.
 Likewise, a female betta is much more peaceful in comparison to a male.
-If you’re worried about aggression from your mollies, go for an all-female shoal, or at least provide each male molly at least three females to keep him satisfied.
+If you’re worried about aggression from your mollies, go for an all-female shoal, or at least provide each male molly with three females to keep him satisfied.

 If, on the other hand, you’re concerned that a male betta fish might cause trouble in your existing tank of mollies, you can always try introducing a female betta instead.

 Females of both species are often less showy than their male equivalents, but female bettas and mollies can still be very attractive in their own right.
 An all-female tank of both species would still make a worthy display and could cause everyone (including you) less stress in the long run!

 Some fish keepers will understandably give priority to the vibrancy and beautiful displays of male bettas.
 As we’ve said, each male betta will have its unique temperament.

 If you can get to know a male betta in his own tank and establish that he is unlikely to attack his tankmates, you’re more likely to have a smooth experience when you introduce your mollies.